PrinzEugn/Beginning-Data-Viz-in-R/GDS2017_Visualization_Tutorial.md

 However, not everything is contained within *par()*, and if you need to get even more particular, there are specialized functions for different graph elements.
 For example, the color of the tick marks themselves.
 To change these, we can construct a custom axis using the *axis()* function, which operates on a pre-constructed plot, ideally one without axes, which we can do by suppressing those options.
 Similarly, we can not specify a title and create one with the *title()* function.

 Other examples include adding text annotations, adding reference lines (such as a global average), and a legend which explains visual attributes like colors (important for maps).
-More information can be found (here)\[<http://www.statmethods.net/advgraphs/axes.html>\].
+[More information can be found here](http://www.statmethods.net/advgraphs/axes.html).

 But for now, title and axis: